Raiziel/C-Projects/README.md

-## Course Description
+## Notes
-All projects handle the various problems that were presented in CS 202 at UNLV while completing my degree in computational physics
+Most of my projects were either written in Microsoft Visual Studios or Emacs using both Ubuntu and Linux environments.